wk642/contact-list-app/README.md

 2. Install the packages `npm install`
 3. Run this `npm run dev`

+To create the database and tables and add the mock data, run this:
+`npm run loadDB`

 ## MY JOURNEY <a name="journey"></a>
 - [ ] create issues in repo as like a todo
 - [ ] create database diagram